allenb24/ECS171_ML/README.md

 ```

 ## Model
-For this project we used Supervised Learning Regression models.
-In specific we used Linear Regression and Polynoimial Regression.
-We decided to use linear regression since we had a data set the was labeled, with varies numerical data and with a specific target as a column.
+For our project we used Supervised Learning Regression models specifically focusing on Linear Regression and Polynoimial Regression.
+Considering that our data set was labeled, contained varies numerical data and with a specific target as a column we thought linear regression would be a good model approach.
 As we learned in class linear regression is useful when you have a matrix X and a column vector y.
 In our case after cleaning the data we set our feature matrix X to include the specified in-games statistics and the 'Salary' column as our target y.
-To standardize the data we tried both MinMax and Z-Score scalers but ultimately kept MinMax as it yeild better results.
-After our training our linear regression model we expanded to the Polynomial regression of degree 2.
-We hope this type of model would fit the data better due to its curve like graph since not all statitics are closing correlatated.
+To standardize the data we tried both MinMax and Z-Score scalers but ultimately kept MinMax as it yeilded better results.
+After training our linear regression model we expanded to the Polynomial regression of degree 2.
+We hope this type of model would fit the data better due to its curve like graph since not all statitics are closely correlatated.

 # Results